 In the above example, we calculated the Present Value of $5,000 at 5% over a 5 year period.
 Note when we summed the individual present values for each of the 5 years we get $21,647.
 When we multiply $5,000 x 4.3294 (the cumulative discount factor) we also get $21,647, not by coincidence.

 The Cumulative Discount Factor formula used is :- [1 - (1 + r) -t ] / r where r is the period interest rate expressed as a decimal and t is the number of periods involved.
-For example, 6% is expressed as 6/100 or 0.06; t is the number of years.
+For example, 6% is expressed as 6/100 or 0.06; t is the number of periods.

 This calculator allows you to create a table of Cumulative Discount factors derived from a range of interest rates over any time periods of your choosing.
 To produce a table (single-column or multiple):-